 6. Sepnine Dog Bike Trailer Small/Medium Compact

-- Safety features: Includes reflective strips and crash guard for visibility
+- Reflective strips and safety flag for improved visibility

 - Not for large dogs